ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To validate a DNS challenge, the server performs the following steps:

 1. Compute the SHA-256 digest [FIPS180-4] of the key authorization
-2. Query for TXT records under the validation domain name
+2. Query for TXT records for the validation domain name
 3. Verify that the contents of one of the TXT records matches the digest value

 It is RECOMMENDED that the server perform multiple DNS queries from various